marina-leer/pubCounteR/CONTRIBUTING.md

-# Contributing to GeSciLiVis
+# Contributing to pubCounteR
-Thank you for using the GeSciLiVis package, we hope it enhances your gene research literature review, and helps you deal with all these long gene lists!
+Thank you for using the pubCounteR package, we hope it enhances your gene research literature review, and helps you deal with all these long gene lists!
 Thanks also for considering a contribution – every improvement is much appreciated!
-The package is an open source package, which means users like you can help improve the GeSciLiVis experience.
-This document describes the conventions of the GeSciLiVis package, and outlines the procedure on how to propose a change to the package.
+The package is an open source package, which means users like you can help improve the pubCounteR experience.
+This document describes the conventions of the pubCounteR package, and outlines the procedure on how to propose a change to the package.

 ## Minor changes (e.g. fixing typos)